ZeherovicErmin/Atlas/README.md

 Progress Tracking: Monitor your fitness progress with visual charts and milestones.

 Social Interaction 🤝
-Connect with Fitness Enthusiasts: Join a community of fitness junkies.
+Connect with Others: Join a community of fitness junkies.
 Share your progress, motivate others, and get inspired.
-Challenges & Leaderboards: Participate in fitness challenges and climb the leaderboards.

 Recipe Browser 🍲
 Healthy Recipes: Browse through a vast collection of healthy and delicious recipes.